Taiyuan Football Field

 Taiyuan Football Field is an association football venue in Taichung, Taiwan.
-It is currently home to Taichung Blue Whale and Taichung Sakura of the Taiwan Mulan Football League.
+It is currently home to Taichung Blue Whale, Taichung Futuro, Taichung Sakura and Taichung San Hai Tun NTUS.
 The venue was built by Taichung City Government in 2017 and is operated by National Taiwan University of Sport.

 On 9 November 2019, the Taichung Blue Whale played their first ever ticket-selling match against Hualien in the 2019 Taiwan Mulan Football League Finals.
 The match was sold out and was claimed that a total of 600 tickets were sold.